• 11/29/2024

 3. Decorate for the Season

 Think about what kind of flowers best reflects the season.
-Flowers that are more readily available in winter would be cheaper and easier to get.
-Poinsettias would be great for a Christmas wedding, but roses are popular during Christmastime, too.
+More readily available flowers in winter would be cheaper and easier to get.
+Poinsettias would be great for a Christmas wedding, but seasonal flowers such as white roses and Cymbidium orchids.

 4. Dress to Impress